 Other Features:

-With SP2, Microsoft has added some new features to help manage the configuration and updating of systems.
+With SP2, Microsoft has added some new features to help manage system configuration and updating.
 A new Manage Add-ons feature assists in managing Active X controls and other IE extensions.
 This feature lists add-ons that have been loaded, their status, source, and the validity of their digital signatures.
-Add-ons can be disabled, and a history of usage is available.
+Add-ons can be turned off, and a history of usage is available.

 A new mechanism has been added for handling and analyzing add-on crashes.
-Downloading files is now more secure too.
+Downloading files is now more secure, too.
 Users are warned not only when they download files but also when they open downloaded files after being saved locally.
 Files extracted from downloaded zipped files also generate the same warning.
-Finally, SP2 differentiates between Java virtual machines (JVMs) in general and the Microsoft JVM, allowing users to disable the Microsoft JVM without disabling others.
+Finally, SP2 differentiates between Java virtual machines (JVMs) and the Microsoft JVM, allowing users to disable the Microsoft JVM without turning off others.

 Availability:

-SP2 can be downloaded in the background and will take about 40% of the available bandwidth.
-For those who have turned on the auto-update feature of Windows, SP2 will download without the user’s knowledge, and Windows Update will not duplicate any download that the automatic update has already installed.
-For those without broadband connections, Microsoft is offering a free CD via the mail.
+SP2 can be downloaded in the background, taking about 40% of the available bandwidth.
+For those who have turned on the auto-update feature of Windows, SP2 will download without the user’s knowledge.
+Windows Update will not duplicate any download the automatic update has already installed.
+For those without broadband connections, Microsoft offers a free CD via the mail.

 SP2 can be installed using a few different methods.
 If the computer is already running Windows XP Home Edition or Windows XP Professional, the standalone version of SP2 can be installed separately as an update.
 The operating system and service pack can be installed simultaneously for those wanting to upgrade the operating system and install SP2.